meiguiz/HGNet/README.md

-# GHNet
+# HGNet

 This repository contains the implementation of the GHNet from the paper:

-#### GHNet: GIoU Loss Optimization and Hierarchical RGB-D Feature Fusion for Generative Robotic Grasping
+#### HGNet: GIoU Loss Optimization and Hierarchical RGB-D Feature Fusion for Generative Robotic Grasping

 Robot grasping experiment video: [video](https://youtu.be/uCN0iav4FqQ)